bcgov/pipeline-bot/README.md

 This document will break down the build config and deployment steps required to run pipeline-bot.

+##Work in Progress
+* Currently expanding OCP api calls to include build from template and watch
+* jenkins api support
+* add responders to include git checkout and deploy to teardown environments in OCP
+* output formatting to mattermost

 ##Automated Workflow Steps from DEV-to-PROD
 1. Github Action - On push to DEV branch - send hubot payload with env param
 2. Hubot - receive github payload - verify pipeline has been defined
 3. Hubot - build deploy watch - start OCP build and watch then start deploy and watch for DEV
-4. Hubot - start test - start tests as OCP job
+4. Hubot - start test - start tests as OCP template job
 5. Hubot - receive test payload - associate test results with pipeline
 6. Hubot - promote - if conditions pass then promote to next environment TEST
 7. Hubot - pull request - pull request to github repo
 8. Hubot - build deploy watch - start OCP build and watch then start deploy and watch for TEST
 9. Hubot - data migration - migration and sanitize PROD data to TEST
-10. Hubot - start test - start test as OCP job
+10. Hubot - start test - start test as OCP template job
 11. Hubot - receive test payload - associate test results with pipeline
 12. Hubot - promote - if conditions pass then promote to next environment PROD
 13. Hubot - merge pull request - merge pull request in github repo